Our Classification Methodology

 - Independent recognition: Academic and professional citations reinforce authority.

-For reviewer biographies and governance roles, see Industry Classification Review Team and About Our Data Team.
+For full reviewer biographies, sector coverage, and governance roles, see the Industry Classification Review Team and About Our Data Team.

-SICCODE.com’s methodology and data standards have been referenced across peer-reviewed journals, university research, government publications, and professional textbooks.
-These references indicate that SICCODE.com is used as an authoritative source for SIC/NAICS definitions and industry classification in analytical and research settings.
+SICCODE.com's methodology and data standards have been referenced across peer-reviewed journals, university research, government publications, and professional textbooks.
+These references indicate that SICCODE.com is used as an authoritative source for NAICS and SIC definitions and industry classification in analytical and research settings.

 For the verified list, see Citations & Academic Recognition.